Karin Dubsky: Court cases

 Dubsky took a number of court cases as an individual and as part of Coastwatch.
 These include a Supreme Court decision that government must give reasons for opinions (Boyne estuary habitat restoration) and High Court injunctive relief to halt creosote sludge dumping in Waterford Port.
 Dubsky instigated and persisted with EC complaints which ended in the European Court of Justice and belatedly resulted in improvements to landfill sites, provision of compensatory habitat and restoration of wetlands.

 Politics

-She withdrew from the Seanad Election of 2011 due to an oversight in official registration of her Irish citizenship over forty years previously, which could not be rectified in time for the beginning of the election.
+She withdrew from the 2011 Seanad election due to an oversight in official registration of her Irish citizenship over forty years previously, which could not be rectified in time for the beginning of the election.

 She contested the 2019 Wexford by-election for the Green Party (Ireland), for the seat left vacant by Mick Wallace after he was elected to the European Parliament, but was not elected.